-G4.1 Orientate building frontages, including windows and the main public entrance, to the street, ensuring also that all secondary facades that face a street are given an appropriate treatment.
+G4.1 Orientate building frontages, including windows and the main public entrance, to the street.
+Buildings that have more than one significant street edge should provide secondary entrances and frontages on each edge.

 The connection between building interiors and adjoining public spaces is fundamental in determining the character and quality of those public spaces.
-A building with openings or large amounts of glazing that display internal activity and doors at ground level, as well as windows above, offers visual interest, and opportunity for informal surveillance.
+A building with windows and doors at ground level, as well as windows above, offers visual interest and offers opportunity for informal surveillance.
 This will create a more successful edge to public open space than a façade without openings.

-Buildings that are set back from the street edge should also provide active edges fronting towards the street.
 However a main building entrance facing a park or square should connect with, but not appropriate, that space as a forecourt.